andrewgormley/bakedco/site/content/modern-slavery.md

 This statement is made on behalf of Baked Creative Limited pursuant to section 54 (1) of the Modern Slavery Act 2015 (the “Act”) and constitutes our slavery and human trafficking statement.

 This statement sets out Baked’s actions to understand all potential modern slavery risks related to its business and to put in place steps that are aimed at ensuring that there is no slavery or human trafficking in its own business and its supply chains.
-This statement relates to actions and activities during the financial year 1 April 2020 to 31 March 2021.
+This statement relates to actions and activities during the financial year 1 January 2022 to 31 December 2022.
 Baked recognises that it has a responsibility to take a robust approach to preventing slavery and human trafficking and is committed to do so in our corporate activities and supply chains.

 #### Organisational Structure

 Baked Creative Limited is a company registered in England and Wales (12099792).
-Baked is a creative agency operating globally across EMEA, APAC and the US, with its European HQ in Shaldon, TQ14 0DD.
+Baked is a creative agency operating globally across EMEA, APAC and the US, with its European HQ in Torquay, TQ2 5EG.

 #### Our Approach